 In some cases, though, jade plants can manage to further grow in a small pot.
 People have different opinions on this matter.
 It means that you can implement your strategies here.
 As long as how you don’t kill the plants, you’ll be okay.

 Repotting a large jade plant

 Sometimes the jade plant grows too large.
 We neglected repotting it, and now it seems it is almost too late already.
 What can you do in this case?
 I suggest you to cut down some branches to light the weight of the plant.
 Cut out the bigger branches.
 Then, you can replant the jade plant in the bigger pot.

 The branches you just cut from the main plant can also be planted and fill new pots with them.
 But before planting, it is a good practice to dry the cuttings for a day or two.
 This process allows you to grow more plants without actually buying from the nursery.

+Jade plants are much like other succulent varieties – they need drainage.
+These plants grow well in pots with drainage holes.
 Drainage holes are helpful in allowing the excess water to exit from the pot.
 The excess water if not drained well will cause root rotting of the plants.

+That said, it is very important to bear in mind that success in growing jade plants depends on choosing the perfect soil mix, pots, and watering techniques.
 I hope that this post helps you in growing your jade plants successfully.
 For more information like this, you can read my ultimate guide on How to Grow Succulents.
+Thank you!